scrapnode/blog.scrapnode.com/_startup/2022-04-10-starter-pack.md

 ---
 layout: post
 title: Starter Pack
-subtitle: Weapons that I had been using for a long time to fight for coding as a Backend Engineer
+subtitle: Resources to operate a startup as a Principal Engineer
 nav_order: 2
-parent: Backend
+parent: Startup
 ---

 ## Terminal